salmonwatersheds/fish_distribution_and_abundance_model_CCIRA/README.md

     - `KNOWN` fish presence: stream downstream of known observation(s) for given species
     - `INFERRED` fish presence: stream upstream of known observations and downstream of known/modelled barriers
-    - `POTENTIAL` resident fish presence: unsurveyed streams from stream mouth to first known/modelled barrier
+    - `POTENTIAL` resident fish presence: unsurveyed streams from stream mouth to first known/modelled barrier and below the elevation of the highest observation of the species in the study area
-    - `POTENTIAL_BARRIER_DNSTR` all stream upstream of known/modelled barriers and not downstream of observations (an extension of the Gowgaia model in absence of an elevation cutoff threshold)
+    - `POTENTIAL_BARRIER_DNSTR` all stream upstream of known/modelled barriers, not downstream of observations, and below the elevation of the highest observation of the species in the study area

+    Elevation maximums:

+    - `CT`: 1508m
+    - `DV`: 1005m
+    - `RB`: 1831m

-7. Extend the above fish accessibility model with an adaptation of the Gowgaia 'fishyness' classification:
+7. Extend the above fish accessibility model with an adaptation of the Gowgaia abundance classification:

     #### Anadromous